 Go directly to: Relocating the subwoofer / Alternate subwoofer locations

-For those 124 Spider (and MX-5) owners that don’t have the Bose system and are willing to sabotage their carpeting in order to gain more legroom on the passenger side (for both LHD and RHD vehicles), know that there is a styrofoam “foot support” wedge occupying the space reserved for the Bose “subwoofer” module, so that the carpet fits either way.
+For those 124 Spider (and MX-5) owners that don’t have the Bose system and are willing to sabotage their carpeting in order to gain more legroom on the passenger side (for both LHD and RHD vehicles), know that there is a styrofoam “foot support” wedge occupying the space reserved for the Bose “subwoofer” module, so that the fitted carpeting fits either configuration.

 Rduffy6 in the Miata forum was so in need of more legroom, he removed his actual Bose subwoofer and stated…